Paddy Phelan: Inter-county

-Phelan made his senior inter-county debut for Kilkenny the early stages of the 1931 championship.
+Phelan made his senior inter-county debut for Kilkenny in the early stages of the 1931 championship.
 After a shock defeat by Laois in 1930, both sides met in the provincial decider the following year.
 A 4–7 to 4–2 victory gave Phelan his first Leinster medal.
 6 September 1931 saw Kilkenny face Cork in the All-Ireland final for the first time in five years.
 The first half was closely contested, with a goal from Mick Ahern helping Cork to a half-time lead of 1–3 to 0–2.
 Cork stretched the advantage to six points in the second half, but Kilkenny came storming back with a goal and then four points on the trot to take the lead by one point.
 In the dying moments Eudie Coughlan got possession and made his way towards the goal.
 As he did so he slipped and fell but struck the sliotar while he was down on his knees, and it went over the bar for the equalising point.
 A 1–6 apiece draw was the result.
 11 October 1931 was the date of the replay and proved to be just as exciting a contest as the first game.
 A winner still couldn't be found and both sides finished level again at 2–5 apiece.
 After this game officials pressed for extra time, however, Cork captain Eudie Coughlan rejected this.
-It was also suggested at a meeting of Council that both teams be declared joint champions and that half an All-Ireland medal by given to each player.
+It was also suggested at a meeting of Council that both teams be declared joint champions and that half an All-Ireland medal be given to each player.
 This motion was later defeated.
 As the All-Ireland saga went to a third meeting on 1 November 1931, Kilkenny's inspirational captain Lory Meagher was ruled out of the game because of broken ribs sustained in the first replay.
 Such was the esteem in which he was held the game was virtually conceded to Cork.
-In spite of fielding a younger team, Kilkenny were defeated by Cork on a score line of 5–8 to 3–4.
+Despite fielding a younger team, Kilkenny were defeated by Cork on a score line of 5–8 to 3–4.